 These FulLUVits have a wide shovel, lots of rocker, and a soft wood core.
 This combination does not inspire confidence at speed.
 It is stable in varied and steep terrain and can rail into whatever variable conditions we throw at it.
-We can get up to decent speed with confidence.
+We can get up to decent speeds with confidence.
 However, when it is on very hard snow or ice, it can start to chatter and flop, making us feel like we need to check our speed.
-We also experienced this phenomenon with the Atomic Vantage WMN 95 C that has significantly rockered tips as well.
 The rockered tip is quite soft and will flop disconcertingly on the groomers, but the full sidewall construction underfoot seemed to hold on pretty well.
-The Volkl Aura is the most stable ski we tested in all conditions.

-The K2 has the shortest turn radius of our test group, so if you're looking for something snappy this could be it; they are followed by the Head Great Joys with a 15.3m turn radius.
-The Heads became our favorite carving ski, are super stable and have excellent edge hold.
+The K2 has the shortest turn radius of our test group, so if you're looking for something snappy, this could be it.
 The FulLUVit has some camber and sidewall construction underfoot, which helps it in the stability and edge hold department.
 We can easily keep this ski on edge throughout our turn without much chattering.

 This is where the K2s are in their element (where they're not so fulluvit).
 They float well and provide a beautiful cruisey ride in deeper snow.
-We love to make big sweeping turns in open powder fields but are not quite as impressed as with the Rossignol Soul 7 HD in the super deep dumps we received last winter in Mammoth Lakes.
+We love to make big sweeping turns in open powder fields but aren't quite as impressed as with the Rossignol Soul 7 HD in the super deep dumps we received during La Nina in Mammoth Lakes.
 Even though they have a slightly skinnier waist this year, the FulLuvit's fat shovels still cruised right through the powder.
 We have so much fun on powder days with these skis we forget they're there — you don't even need to think about them.

 Our testers found that this ski does well in the crud, but wish it had a bit more chutzpah to rocket through the chunky stuff.
-The FulLUVit is nothing compared to the freight train of the Volkl Aura.
-They're a bit light and too wiggly to tell the crud who's boss the way the Volkl Auras do.
 One tester was a bit disappointed with the FulLUVit in the crud at first, and felt like the tips and tails wanted to cross — until she discovered that they just need to be skied with a bit wider stance, as most fat skis do.

 It is a weird feeling to get used to when you're accustomed to the more old-school style of skiing where you want to keep your feet closer together, but modern fat skis require this wider, more aggressive stance.
-The Blizzard Black Pearl 98 likes to plow through the crud and are stiffer than the FulLUVits.
-However, the FulLuvits are light and frisky, and if they stay on top of the crud, they can be manipulated well.
+The FulLuvits are light and frisky, and if they stay on top of the crud, they can be manipulated well.

-We have a lot of fun on this ski, and think it is one of the more playful of the bunch, especially with its tighter turn radius.
-We love booty wiggling down through the powder and it is the first ski we reach for when the snow will be soft.
-The Rossignol Soul 7s are another booty wiggling ski, as are the Elan Ripstick 94 W and both exceed in powdery soft conditions.
-The FulLuvit's lively graphics make it feel extra playful, and look like the northern lights.
+We have a lot of fun on this ski and think it is one of the more playful of the bunch, especially with its tighter turn radius.
+We love wriggling down through the powder, and it is the first ski we reach for when the snow will be soft.
+The Rossignol Soul 7 are another booty wiggling ski, as is the Elan Ripstick 94.
+Both exceed in powdery soft conditions.
+The FulLUVit's lively graphics make it feel extra playful and look like the northern lights.
 Because we feel so confident skiing it in most conditions, it's like a steadfast adventure partner you call on when you're ready to get after it.